zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 saving across sessions.
 Once this exceeds 64 hours, we use low-intensity lookups (defined below) for the individual announcement.

-We can expect our other friends to be able to find our invite announcement; however, we can not be certain that such a friend will still have the invite code we sent, even if they did receive it, since they might for various exceptional reasons have reverted to an earlier save state.
+We can expect the friends to whom we have sent our current invite code to be able to find our invite announcement; however, we can not be certain that such a friend will still have the invite code we sent, even if they did receive it, since they might for various exceptional reasons have reverted to an earlier save state.
 There is also the possibility that our invite announcement could fail due e.g. to a DoS attack.
 So as a precaution, we also make low-intensity individual announcements for such friends.

 We also search for the announcements of our offline friends.
 If an offline friend was added with an invite code and we have not yet